+The total net household wealth of the top 100 wealth of the poorest 10%, which is £8,800 control to 1 person in 5 lives in households with less that to nearly 1 in 3 for Bangladeshi-headed house pensioners live in Bangladeshi or Pakistani has to around a sixth of the general population).

+Nearly three-quarters of Bangladeshi childre in poverty.

+Over 1 in 4 of families with disabled people lidisabled adult, 28% of those with a disabled disabled adult, 28% of those with a disabled endown of the top 100 wealth of the top 100 wealth of the poorest 10%, which is £8,800 control to nearly 1 in 3 for Bangladeshi-headed house pensioners live in Bangladeshi or Pakistani has to around a sixth of the general population).

+Nearly three-quarters of Bangladeshi childre in poverty.

+Over 1 in 4 of families with disabled people lidisabled adult, 28% of those with a disabled disabled adult, 28% of those with a disabled adult, 28% of those with a disabled adult, 28% of those with a disabled of 10% of men.

+The experience of poverty is closely related to poorer outcomes in terms of living conditions, overcrowding, crime in outcomes in terms of living conditions, overcrowding, crime in the neighbourhood and destitution - leading to poor health and low life expectancy.

-- The total net household wealth of the top 10% is £853,000, almost 100 times higher than the net wealth of the poorest 10%, which is £8,800 or below. - 1 person in 5 lives in households with less than 60% median income (after housing costs) this rises to nearly 1 in 3 for Bangladeshi-headed households. - Data suggests that as many as two thirds of Bangladeshi and Pakistani people and half of pensioners live in Bangladeshi or Pakistani headed households below the poverty line (compared to around a sixth of the general population). - Nearly three-quarters of Bangladeshi children, and half of Black African children in Britain grow up in poverty. - Over 1 in 4 of families with disabled people live below 60% median income: 29% of those with a disabled adult, 28% of those with a disabled child and 38% of those with both. - 60% of women reaching state pension age in 2008 were entitled to less than the full basic state pension, compared to 10% of men.
+- The total net household wealth of the top 10% is £853,000, almost 100 times higher than the net wealth of the poorest 10%, which is £8,800 or below. - 1 person in 5 lives in households with less than 60% median income (after housing costs) this rises to nearly 1 in 3 for Bangladeshi-headed households. - Data suggests that as many as two thirds of Bangladeshi and Pakistani people and half of pensioners live in Bangladeshi or Pakistani headed households below the poverty line (compared to around a sixth of the general population). - Nearly three-quarters of Bangladeshi children, and half of Black African children in Britain grow up in poverty. - Over 1 in 4 of families with disabled people live below 60% median income: 29% of those with a disabled adult, 28% of those with a disabled child and 38% of those with both. - 60% of women reaching state pension age in 2008 were entitled to less than the full basic state pension, compared to 10% of men. - Only 1 in 40 households today are defined as overcrowded however female-headed households are three times as likely as average to be overcrowded.

-The experience of poverty is closely related to poorer outcomes in terms of living conditions, overcrowding, crime in the neighbourhood and destitution - leading to poor health and low life expectancy.

-- Only 1 in 40 households today are defined as overcrowded however female-headed households are three times as likely as average to be overcrowded.
 A quarter of Bangladeshi households are overcrowded. - 1 in 10 people report living in polluted and grimy neighbourhoods but reports of crime, violence and vandalism are higher for many groups, including women householders with children and many ethnic minority groups. - Ethnic minority and disabled people, and religious minority groups are overrepresented in the most deprived neighbourhoods in England. - Asylum seekers are much more likely to experience destitution (lacking access to shelter, warmth and food) than other groups, including children and in dispersal areas such as Yorkshire and Humberside